zafileo23/readme/README.md

-# cx-copilot
+# 🤖cx-copil🤖

-🤖 Empower your CX team with open-source AI-powered response auto-drafting. 🤖
+Empower your CX team with open-source AI-powered response auto-drafting.

 ## 🤔 What is cx-copilot?